stephen1706/joi-swagger-generator/readme.md

     ]
 }
 ```
+There are 2 ways to define the file
+First way is to define 1 specific file that will export all the apiList

 You can install the package globally or just include them in the scripts in the package.json
 ```